Paola Ugaz: Investigation into Sodalitium

 Along with her colleague Pedro Salinas, Ugaz launched an investigation into alleged cases of sexual, physical, and psychological abuse of young boys committed under the auspices of Sodalitium Christianae Vitae, also known in Spanish as Sodalicio de Vida Cristiana, a society of apostolic life founded in Peru in 1971 by Luis Fernando Figari.
 After five years of work, the reporters published Mitad monjes, mitad soldados in 2015.
 The book's publication led the Public Ministry of Peru to open an investigation.
 Figari was sanctioned by the Vatican and went into exile.

 In response to her journalistic work, Ugaz has been the victim of a disinformation and defamation campaign, including digital attacks, death threats, and legal battles.
 The archbishop of Piura, Antonio Eguren Anselmi, issued a complaint in 2018, but it was withdrawn the following year after the Vatican intervened.
 She was also targeted with legal cases brought by real estate manager Alberto Gómez de la Torre, whose company allegedly had ties with Sodalitium.
 In 2019, she was identified as the journalist facing the most lawsuits in Peru.
 Her opponents have also targeted Ugaz's husband, British journalist Dan Collyns, over her work.

 Ugaz received a Courage in Journalism Award from the International Women's Media Foundation in 2021.
 In 2023, her case was featured in a London exhibition by PEN International.
+In 2025, a play titled Proyecto Ugaz dramatized her investigation.